 The term compostable refers to products that break down consistently with other natural materials.
 It is an accelerated and managed form of biodegradation.

 Compostable materials take an added step and provide the earth with nutrients once the product has fully degraded.
-Again, this also has to happen in a accommodating compostable environment.
+Again, this also has to happen in an accommodating compostable environment.
 There must be an abundance of heat and moisture with the appropriate level of oxygen.

 For the packaging items to be 100% compostable, it usually breaks down within 90-180 days with no residue left behind.
-The biomass turns into a toxin free nutrient rich soil with no trace of the product left behind.
+The biomass turns into a toxin-free nutrient-rich soil with no trace of the product left behind.

 Main points to consider with compostable packaging: